computing-culture/essays/motorhead-1998.md

 The gameplay focuses on very fast driving and constant player input.
 The player is never passive.
 You cannot point the car once and relax.
 Instead, you must keep giving steering input every moment.

+The game’s organised online community was largely European in character.
+Digital Illusions, the Swedish studio behind *Motorhead*, appears to have attracted early local interest, and one team was commonly identified as Swedish.
+Other teams were typically European, often dominated by British players, though they were not exclusively national in composition.

 ## 1. Expected Interaction (How the Game Feels to Play)

 *Motorhead* uses a very short control loop: